Governing Body

 Ben Woolnough - Vice Chair of Governors and Parent Governor

 Ben joined as a Parent Governor in 2020 to play a more active role in the school and to offer some of his skills to the Governor team.
-He lives in the village and has a son in year 3 and another son ready to join school in autumn 2023.
+He lives in the village and has a son in Year 5 and another in Year 1.
 Ben works as a Town Planner in Local Government and really enjoys playing an active role in how the school can develop and expand its connections with our community and local environment.
 Over the years ahead he's really hoping that we can demonstrate how outstanding the school is and he's looking forward to building a stronger relationship between governors, teachers, pupils and parents.

 Kat Bedwell - Parent Governor